olihu767/Bitz_and_Bytes/README.md

 Made a login form to be positioned in the middle of the page, work with font size and colors.

-Added upgrades to registration form making
+Added upgrades to registration/booking forms making it more user friendly.

+Selected colors, added highlighting and hovering effects to all submit buttons.

+Structured and wrote readme file.

 Joyce Ou:

-Creation of the github repository.
+Created of the github repository.

-Creation of Welcome pages and all the background pictures and modified css stylesheet.
+Created of Welcome pages and all the background pictures and modified css stylesheet.

 Modified ejs and css style sheet on contact pages and packages.